-Despite having architectural heritage dating back up to Hellenistic times, the majority of historic architecture in Antalya dates to the middle ages Seljuk duration, with several mosques, madrasahs, mosques, caravanserais, Turkish baths, and burial places providing the city a Turkish-Islamic character.
+Despite having architectural heritage dating back up to Hellenistic times, the majority of historic architecture in Antalya dates to the middle ages Seljuk era, with several mosques, madrasahs, mosques, caravanserais, Turkish baths, and burial places providing the city a Turkish-Islamic character.
 Historic architecture is focused in the walled town, Kaleiçi; ancient structures are not unspoiled in the rest of the city of Antalya as the modern-day city was developed in the old town.

 The historic harbor is situated in this part of the city; narrow streets extend from the port and branch off into the old town, surrounded by wood landmark homes.
-There are likewise examples of the regional Greek architecture in the city, with 5 Greek Orthodox churches in the old town.
+There are also examples of the regional Greek architecture in the city, with 5 Greek Orthodox churches in the old town.

-A significant city location surrounds the walled city.
+An important city location surrounds the walled city.
 With high rates of migration considering that the 1970s, this location consists of vital gecekondu communities that are not well-integrated into the material of the town and suffer from adverse financial conditions and inadequate education.
 Antalya has beaches consisting of Konyaaltı, Lara, and Karpuzkaldıran.

 The prime metropolitan green locations consist of Antalya City Forest, Atatürk Park, Kepez City Forest.
-Other contemporary leisure locations include of 3 aquaparks in the city, Konyaaltı, Lara beaches, Beachpark particularly for summer season vacations, while Saklıkent likewise has centers for snowboarding in the winter season months.
+Other contemporary leisure locations include of 3 aquaparks in the city, Konyaaltı, Lara beaches, Beachpark particularly for summer season vacations, while Saklıkent also has centers for snowboarding in the winter season months.

 Antalya is one of Turkey’s most popular trip locations is barely a surprise, thanks to its glamorous hotels, spectacular beaches, and an outstanding collection of considerable historic tourist attractions to go with it.
 With hot, moderate winter seasons and warm summer seasons, it’s a year-round location, so there’s never a wrong time to visit this lovely city on the nation’s spectacular Turquoise Coast.